SingleR-inc/celldex/README.md

-# Reference datasets of cell types for Bioconductor
+# Index of reference cell type datasets for Bioconductor

 |Environment|Status|
 |---|---|